dice-group/autoindex/README.md

 2. Select Query for indexing Properties with necessary Prefixes : Select Queries provided should follow Sparql standards.
 Select Query is one complete text field which can also contain prefixes.
 Prefixes should be of the form PREFIX key:<value>, For example : PREFIX owl: <http://www.w3.org/2002/07/owl#>.
 Please note that when customizing Select Queries, only the values provided in the rest interface calls as a part of Select Query will be considered and the default prefixes will not be considered.

+### Search Options

+Support for Search Options would be similar to what is supported by Lucene and Elastic Search.
+These include

+1. Regular URL and Label Search.
+2. Proximity Search with ~, For example "AAA"~5.
+3. Regular expressions with string contained between / and /.
+For example /A.B/
+4. Wild card search with * and ?.
+5. Range Search For example [Aa TO Bb] and {Aa TO Bb}.
+6. Boolean Search (OR AND NOT + and -).
+7. Fuzzy search with similarity weight For example AA~0.8
+8. Term Boosting.
+For example "Michelle"^4 "Obama"
+9. Term Grouping with Boolean Search.

 ### Docker
 First install docker in your system.
 For ubuntu you may refer to below link.